The IIJ 2026 Freelance Journalism Conference

 -

-Elisabeth, Goodridge, Deputy Travel Editor, The New York Times
+Elisabeth, Goodridge, Deputy Travel Editor, the New York Times

 Elisabeth Goodridge is the award-winning deputy travel editor for The New York Times.
 She began her career at The Times in 2008.
 Previously, she worked at The Associated Press